 All configuration parameters are settable through use of the buttons on thermostat by entering the Engineer Menu, or once installed on the BACnet network, configuration can also be altered using BACnet commands.
-Network command-based configuration can also be accomplished using a Wi-Fi enabled laptop/computer/tablet/smart phone and Contemporary Controls' free BACnet Discovery Tool.
+Network command-based configuration can also be accomplished on the bench using a Wi-Fi enabled laptop/computer/tablet/smart phone and Contemporary Controls' free BACnet Discovery Tool.